 Each month, we hold a members meeting with an invited speaker.
 We are thrilled to announce TWO new meeting locations this year!
 In-person meetings include a guest speaker's presentation.
-During COVID, meetings have been held online -- view past meetings or see the schedule of upcoming speakers here.
+View past meetings, find meeting locations, or see the schedule of upcoming speakers by clinking the button below.

 Each month, we send out a newsletter to our membership via email.
 The current month's issue can be found here, as well as past issues and how to subscribe to future issues.
 Keep up to date with our meeting schedule, special events, breaking conservation issues, our accomplishments, and our future direction.